wp-plugins/paypal-responder/readme.txt

 == Frequently Asked Questions ==

+= The auto-responder is not working =

+Firstly, please check your SPAM folder.
+It's pretty common for WordPress generated email to get sent to SPAM, or even rejected by the recipient mail server entirely.
+A good solution is to configure WordPress to send systems generated emails over SMTP instead of using PHP mail().
+I recommend Callum Macdonald's plugin [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/)

 = What could I sell with this plugin? =

 You can sell whatever you want.
 There aren't any fancy features in this plugin - like it doesn't have delivery options, order management etc so it's really designed for just a single simple product.
 For example I use it to sell access to a private site - after successful checkout user is sent the password to log in.
 You could use it for other similar things like to sell a PDF or eBook, or you might use it for selling a virtual product or service like say consultation services for example.